Aveek-Saha/wordle-solver/README.md

 <br>

-Answer: `STRAY`
+Answer: `MANGA`
 <pre>
 T A R E S
-S T R A P
+J A P A N
-S T R A W
-S T R A Y
+M A N G A
 </pre>
 </details>